Request a Title Service Overview

 The Interlibrary Loan service is free but there are charges if the item is overdue, damaged or lost.
 If the item is damaged or not returned, you will be charged a replacement cost.
 This amount is set by the lending library.

 Many items come within four to six weeks.
 However, unusual items may take several months to find.
 Each request is filled as soon as available material is located.
-We may not be able to obtain books from outside Canada.
+We are not be able to obtain books from outside Canada.

 - Items owned by the SILS consortium